higirodj/Maze/README.md

 I. Implementation of BFS, DFS, UCS, and Recursive DFS to search for a path in a maze.
-   The maze contains a start and end point for the search.
+   The maze includes a start and end point.

 II.
 File list: Node.h, Maze.h, Maze.cpp, higirodjHW2.cpp.